pulseshift/openui5-gulp-starter-kit/README.md

 The app should open in your browser automatically, otherwise open: `http://localhost:3000`

+Info: To get a more detailed logging, just use `yarn start:verbose` instead.

 ## Overview

 *OpenUI5 Starter Kit* is an opinionated to-do app example as template for OpenUI5 web development.
 Containing a modern build infrastructure, tools and a set of best practices for building a great development experience and helping you to stay productive.